 Lafayette won when outside expectations were low in 2004 and defended its championship with an experienced senior class in 2005.
 Those seasons concluded with near upsets of defending national champion Delaware (2004) and eventual national champion Appalachian State (2005) on their home fields, cementing Tavani’s reputation in big games.

 After wins over Fordham and Georgetown, Lafayette entered the 142nd game vs. Lehigh in a familiar situation - win and get in.
 Tavani went to the black jerseys that the Leopards wore for the 2004 game, which resulted in a 24-10 win over the Mountain Hawks.
-The sartorial switch allowed the Leopards to claim their third straight championship in style, winning 49-27.
+The sartorial switch coincided with the Leopards claiming their third straight championship in style, winning 49-27.

 In the FCS Playoffs, Lafayette trailed No. 3 seed Massachusetts 21-14 late in the third quarter before the Minutemen shook the Leopards with a pair of late scores for a 35-14 victory.
 UMass went on to play Appalachian State in the national championship game.